NHOrus/srwq-compilation/episode-04.md

 "...Copies, from another world."

 "Yeah!
-That's what they were saying, that they've come here to....do something."
+That's what they were saying, that they've come here to... do something."

 "Something?"

 "I....(sweatdrop) I'm not very good at catching details in the middle of a battle."

-Kai rubs his jaw completatively.
+Kai rubs his jaw competitively.
 "Well, the two of us aren't going to work this out alone.
 Let's have a chat with the other ship, see were we stand."

 "Well, are you coming?"